Did you know the most common putting aid on the market are the indoor putting mats.

 We believe that ‘Practice Makes Permanent’.

-If you keep coming up short in your putts – practicing the same thing will enable you to keep coming up short in your putts!
+If you keep coming up short in your putts – practising the same thing will enable you to keep coming up short in your putts!

 We like putting mats, we use them all the time but we like to add a little variety to them.